 We can see that the model has different predictions about market structure depending on the value of the fixed cost.
-If $F \leq 60$, duopoly, $(a_1, a_2) = (1, 1)$, is the unique Nash equilibrium.
-If $60 < F \leq 80$, then either the monopoly of firm 1 $(a_1, a_2) = (1, 0)$ or the monopoly of firm 2 $(a_1, a_2) = (0, 1)$ are Nash equilibria.
+If $F \le 60$ , duopoly, $(a_1, a_2) = (1, 1)$ , is the unique Nash equilibrium.
+If $60 < F \le 80$ , then either the monopoly of firm $1 (a_1, a_2) = (1, 0)$ or the monopoly of firm $2 (a_1, a_2) = (0, 1)$ are Nash equilibria.
 If F > 80, then no firm in the market $(a_1, a_2) = (0, 0)$ is the unique Nash equilibrium.
-The observe actions of the potential entrants reveal information about profits, about fixed costs.
+The observed actions of the potential entrants reveal information about profits, and about fixed costs.

-[The principle of Revealed Preference] The estimation of structural models of market entry is based on the principle of Revealed Preference.
+Principle of Revealed Preference.
+The estimation of structural models of market entry is based on the principle of Revealed Preference.
 In the context of these models, this principle establishes that if we observe a firm operating in a market it is because its value in that market is greater than the value of shutting down and putting its assets in alternative uses.
 Under this principle, firms' entry decisions reveal information about the underlying latent firm's profit (or value).

-[Static models] The first class of models that we study are static.
-There are many differences between static and dynamic models of market entry.
-But there is a simple difference that I think it is relevant to point out now.
-For static models of entry, we should understand "entry" as "being active in the market" and not as a transition from being "out" of the market to being "in" the market.
+Static models.
+In this chapter, we study static games of market entry.
+We study dynamic models of market entry in chapters 7 and 8.
+There are several differences between static and dynamic models of market entry.
+But there is a simple difference that should be already pointed out.
+For static models of entry, we should understand entry as "being active in the market" and not as a transition from being "out" of the market to being "in" the market.
 That is, in these static models we ignore the fact that, when choosing whether to be active or not in the market, some firms are already active (incumbents) and other firms not (potential entrants).
-That is, we ignore that the choice of non-being active in the market means "exit" for some firms and "stay out" for others.
+In other words, we ignore that the choice of not being active in the market means "exit" for some firms and "stay out" for others.

-1.2.
-Why do we estimate models of market entry?
+5.2.2 Why estimating entry models?

 The specification and estimation of models of market entry is motivated by the need to endogenize the number of firms in the market, as well as some characteristics that operate at the extensive margin.
 Endogenizing the number of firms in the market is a key aspect in any model of IO where market structure is treated as endogenous.
-Once we endogenize the number of firms in the market, we need to identify entry cost parameters, and these parameters cannot be identify from demand equations, production functions, and marginal conditions of optimality for prices and quantities.
+Once we endogenize the number of firms in the market, we need to identify entry cost parameters, and these parameters cannot be identified from demand equations, production functions, and marginal conditions of optimality for prices and quantities.
 We identify entry costs from the own entry model.
 More generally, we can distinguish the following motives for the estimation of models of market entry.